zaaack/koa-joi-swagger/README.md

 app.use(ui(swaggerDoc, {
-  pathRoot: '/swagger', // optional, swagger path skipPaths = [], // optional, skip paths
+  pathRoot: '/swagger', // optional, swagger path
+  skipPaths: [], // optional, skip paths
-  UIHtml = defaultUIHtml, // optional, get ui html swaggerConfig = '', // optional, something like, `{ <field>: <value>, .... }` to display in html for overriding swagger ui options. sendConfig = { maxage: 3600 * 1000 * 24 * 30 }, // optional, config for koa-send, default maxage is 1 month.
+  UIHtml: defaultUIHtml, // optional, get ui html
+  swaggerConfig: '', // optional, a json5 string, e.g. `{ <field>: <value>, .... }` to display in html for overriding swagger ui options.
+  sendConfig: { maxage: 3600 * 1000 * 24 * 30 }, // optional, config for koa-send, default maxage is 1 month.
+  v3: false, // optional, default is v2, you need to install optional dependencies `swagger-ui-dist` first.

 }))

 // joiValidate // the internal joi validation function used by mixedValidate, in case you need one.